-In collaboration with the Global Institute for Sustainable Prosperity (GISP), the Centre for Enterprise and Economic Development Research (CEEDR), the Qoin Foundation and a number of other contributors, we plan to establish the Sustainable Communities Institute (SCI) in Ohio.
+In collaboration with the Global Institute for Sustainable Prosperity (GISP), the Centre for Enterprise and Economic Development Research (CEEDR), the Qoin Foundation and other contributors, we will shortly debut the Sustainable Communities Institute (SCI).

 The Institute is intended to serve researchers, policymakers, business leaders, economic development organizations, NGOs, philanthropists, government officials and others from around the world who wish to observe and learn how to adapt the SCF to their local conditions.

-The institute will also work with scientists, entrepreneurs, inventors and others to help develop products and services that can contribute to creating sustainable communities in Ohio and beyond.
+The institute will also work with scientists, entrepreneurs, inventors and others to help develop products and services that can contribute to creating sustainable communities.

-As SCF is a cutting-edge economic development paradigm, it has applicability throughout most of the world, in both developed and developing economies.
-As the center of gravity for this program, the Institute will promote its adoption by providing expertise on the program and guidance on how to launch and grow it region by region.
+As a cutting-edge economic development paradigm, the SCF has applicability in both developed and developing economies.
+The Institute will provide expertise on the program and guidance on how to launch and grow it in distressed regions worldwide.

 Fadhel Kaboub is a professor of economics at Denison University, Ohio.

 His research focuses on monetary theory, particularly in relation to fiscal policy and job creation.
 He is a thought leader in the field of modern monetary theory (MMT).
 He has instituted and managed university-based complementary currency programs for over a decade.
 Fadhel is president of GISP.

 Michael Sauvante is the chief architect of the SCF Program.